 \section{Conclusion}

-This paper proposes a novel method for generating API-Oriented question–code tuple datasets in low-resource framework scenarios by leveraging API knowledge graphs.
-Prior studies have shown that LLMs demonstrate strong proficiency in reasoning about code logic, but often struggle with the syntax and API usage of low-resource languages, which hinders their ability to produce correct and executable programs.
-In contrast, our approach, \app, does not require executable code; instead, it synthesizes high-quality API-Oriented question–code tuples solely from the API documentation of low-resource languages.
-This provides a practical solution for enterprises or proprietary frameworks that wish to fine-tune private LLMs without access to large-scale training corpora.
-In our empirical study, we use HarmonyOS as a representative low-resource case.
-The results reveal that a smaller parameter model (e.g., \qwentwo), once fine-tuned with API-Oriented data, outperforms larger models (e.g., \gpt) without fine-tuning.
-These findings highlight the effectiveness of API-Oriented data in compensating for API knowledge deficiencies and open new directions for fine-tuning LLMs in low-resource settings.
+This paper introduces a method to generate API-oriented question-code datasets for low-resource scenarios using API knowledge graphs.
+Previous studies show that while LLMs are strong in reasoning about code logic, they often struggle with the syntax and API usage of low-resource languages.
+Our approach, \app, doesn’t require executable code and generates high-quality datasets purely from API documentation.
+This method is practical for companies or proprietary frameworks that want to fine-tune private LLMs without large-scale training data.
+Our experiment with HarmonyOS shows that a smaller model, \qwentwo, fine-tuned with API data, outperforms larger models like \gpt without fine-tuning, highlighting the benefits of API-oriented data for improving API knowledge in low-resource settings.